Malagueña (song): Notable instrumental performances

 Lecuona's "Malagueña" was recorded by the composer as a piano solo on the 1955 RCA Victor LP Lecuona Plays Lecuona.
-The recording is available on RCA/BMG CD compilations / reissues.
+The recording is available on RCA/BMG CD compilations and reissues.

 As a pianist, Stan Kenton first had the piece arranged for the Sketches on Standards LP in 1956, which mostly went unnoticed at that time.
 After the 1960 Connie Francis version, Bill Holman's 1961 arrangement for the Stan Kenton Orchestra re-imagined the song again as a fiery big band showpiece, with an even larger orchestra.
 Performances of this arrangement appeared on Kenton's 1962 Grammy Award-winning album Adventures In Jazz and on the 1962 American TV show Jazz Scene USA.

 Marco Rizo's solo piano performance of "Malagueña" can be found in Lecuona, a Musical Legacy.
 Rizo, who in 1938 became the official pianist of the Havana Philharmonic, performed under the direction of Maestro Ernesto Lecuona and gave duo piano recitals with Lecuona in 1939.

-Sabicas adapted it for flamenco style guitar, and it was included on his 1957 album, Sabicas Vol. 2 on the Elektra label.
+Sabicas adapted it for flamenco-style guitar, and it was included on his 1957 album, Sabicas Vol. 2, on Elektra Records.
 This recording was influential in the piece becoming a guitar standard, even though it was originally written for piano.

 An acoustic instrumental demo of "Malagueña" was performed by Ritchie Valens and recorded in early 1959 at his manager Bob Keane's home studio.
 It was to have been worked on and completed later that year, but Valens died in a plane crash on February 3 before anything further could be done.
-About two years later, Keane chose Valens' demo as one of several unfinished tracks featured on the album Ritchie Valens In Concert at Pacoima Jr. High.
-Other artists as varied as Chet Atkins, Count Basie, Roy Clark, Ray Conniff, Xavier Cugat, Esquivel, Connie Francis, Ted Heath and Chico O'Farrill also performed the piece.
+About two years later, Keane chose Valens' demo as one of several unfinished tracks featured on the album Ritchie Valens in Concert at Pacoima Jr. High.
+Other artists as varied as Chet Atkins, Count Basie, Roy Clark, Ray Conniff, Xavier Cugat, Esquivel, Connie Francis, Ted Heath and Chico O'Farrill have also performed the piece.